 Scrum itself is a simple framework for effective team collaboration on complex products.
 While it is lightweight and simple to understand, it is difficult to master.
-As a part of the new Scrum.org Ask a Professional Scrum Trainer series, we will feature a new Professional Scrum Trainer (PST) each month to answer your most pressing questions regarding the challenges and situations your Scrum Teams are facing.
+In the Scrum.org Ask a Professional Scrum Trainer series, we feature a new Professional Scrum Trainer (PST) each month to answer your most pressing questions regarding the challenges and situations your Scrum Teams are facing.

-In November's episode of Ask a Professional Scrum Trainer, PST Simon Bourk will be live answering your questions.
-He is open to answering questions on Scrum as whole.
+In this episode of Ask a Professional Scrum Trainer, PST Simon Bourk was live and answered the audience's questions.

 - How did you decide to become a Professional Scrum Trainer?

 - What was your experience in becoming a Professional Scrum Trainer and going through that process?

 - Do you have any good advice on how to get your teams working together to create a great Sprint Goal?